-- moving usually more efficient than copying, often by very large margin - prefer moving to copying - can safely replace copy by move when subsequent code does not depend on value of source object - would be convenient if language could provide some way to automatically move (instead of copy) in situations where always guaranteed to be safe to do so - for reasons of efficiency, desirable to provide mechanism whereby programmer can override normal behavior and force move (instead of copy) in situations where might not normally be safe but is safe due to additional knowledge of program behavior - rvalues references provide this mechanism
+- Moving is usually more efficient than copying, often by very large margin. - So, we should prefer moving to copying. - We can safely replace a copy by a move when subsequent code does not depend on the value of source object. - It would be convenient if the language could provide a mechanism for automatically using a move (instead of a copy) in situations where doing so is always guaranteed to be safe. - For reasons of efficiency, it would also be desirable for the language to provide a mechanism whereby the programmer can override the normal behavior and force a move (instead of a copy) in situations where such a transformation is known to be safe only due to some special additional knowledge about program behavior. - Rvalue references provide the above mechanisms.